MeryemBa/wildPigTracker/README.md

 # Wild Pig Tracker

-A simple CURD application using Next js, MongoDB and MapBox.
+A simple CURD application using Next js, MongoDB, and MapBox.
-You can view a live demo over at url
+You can view a live demo over at URL

 ## Getting Started